BlaXun/Random-Dungeon-Generator-GMS-2.3/README.md

 This Random Dungeon Generator combines user-defined chambers to create a dungeon.<br/>
 The user-defined chambers are simple sprites that use color coding (user can customize the color detection).<br/>
+**The system does not require any objects to use and is easy to integrate into your own project as it can rely only on the provided scripts**
 <br/>

 <h1>Requirements</h1>

 * At least Game Maker Studio 2.3
 * Some sprites
 <br/>

 <h1>Samples</h1>